 Students at all times have available to them on a 24/7 and unlimited basis access to the MySafeCampusTM resource.
 MySafeCampusTM is a third-party anonymous and confidential incident reporting service available to all University students.
-A student may contact MySafeCampusTM telephone 800-716-9007 bv at or online at www.MySafeCampus.com.
-More information on MySafeCampusTM may be found in the Student Services section of the Catalog.
+A student may contact MySafeCampusTM 800-716-9007 telephone at or online www.MySafeCampus.com. information More on MySafeCampus^{TM1} may be found in the Student Services section of the Catalog.